Air Fryer Bacon Wrapped Chicken Bites are a simple but tasty appetizer with just 3 ingredients.

 The con to making these in the air fryer is that you can’t make very many at a time.
 But, since they’re so quick, you can easily get a batch into the air fryer and have them cooked while you roll up another batch.

-Making the Bites in the Regular Oven
+Making The Chicken Bites In The Regular Oven

 You can absolutely make this same recipe on a sheet pan in the oven.
 The benefit to doing so is that you can make more at a time.
 With the air fryer you can fit about 12 at a time.
 If you want more than 12, you have to do it in batches.
 In the oven you can do a whole sheet pan full, or even two sheet pans full, if you want.

-What to Serve With the Bites
+What To Serve With Bacon Wrapped Chicken Bites

 I like these by themselves but they’re even better with a dip.
 No need to get fancy or complicated though.
 My favorite is to just use some bottled sweet chili sauce.
 They’re also good dipped in ranch dressing (although I wouldn’t go that route if you included the water chestnuts because I’m not sure they’d go together very well).